NamPost/chrome-api/readme.md

 ### Running in Docker

 Run the docker-compose stack to build the local image and run in a container.
+Please check the available environment variables and docker network to adjust for your own setup.

 > When not running in Docker the CHROME_PATH to the executable needs to be set, eg on Windows the chrome executable could be something like: `C:/Program Files (x86)/Google/Chrome/Application/chrome.exe`